kurohara/phpjade/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+* 1.3.1 Jun 02 2015
+    Fixed the bug "In the php filter block, the 'prefunction' couldn't be called".
 * 1.3.0 Jun 02 2015
     capability of calling 'prefunction' has added.
 * 1.2.0 May 28 2015